Addiction in Men

 - Failed attempts to stop using a given substance

 There are certain substances most often abused by men.
-Understanding which substances men use most often is important because it informs the risk of polydrug use.
-It also informs how to treat it best.
+Understanding which substances men use most often is important because it informs the treatment planning during detox for men in Memphis.

 Opioids and Opiates

-Opiates are a type of drug derived from the poppy plant and include substances such as heroin and methadone.
+Opiates are a type of drug derived from the poppy plant and include substances such as heroin and morphine.
 Opioids are synthetic substances such as fentanyl and oxycodone.
-According to the Centers for Disease Control and Prevention, more men die from opioid-related overdose than women.
+According to the CDC, more men die from opioid-related overdose than women.

-Stimulant drugs such as cocaine and methamphetamine are some of the most commonly abused drugs among the male population.
+Stimulant drugs such as cocaine and methamphetamine are some of the most commonly abused drugs among men.
 Stimulant drugs hijack the body.
-They take over processes that are typically governed and regulated by the body, such as heart rate and blood pressure.
+They take over normal bodily processes, such as heart rate and blood pressure.
 Research has found that men are twice as likely as women to abuse stimulants.

 At Detox West Tennessee, we offer addiction treatment programs, including detoxification and rehabilitation, designed specifically for men.
-We also provide female-specific treatment.
-We provide gender-specific treatment to help clients receive targeted treatment.
+Detox is the first step in recovery from addiction.

 We understand that it can be frightening to be seen so open and vulnerable.
 Here at the center, compassion and non-judgment are a priority.
 Soon after beginning treatment, many of our male clients start to feel comfortable with their vulnerability and come to understand how important that vulnerability is on the road to recovery.